Nostr NIPS 46

 Requested permissions

 The connect method may be provided with optional_requested_permissions for user convenience.
-The permissions are a comma-separated list of method[:params], i.e. nip04_encrypt,sign_event:4 meaning permissions to call nip04_encrypt and to call sign_event with kind:4.
+The permissions are a comma-separated list of method[:params], i.e. nip44_encrypt,sign_event:4 meaning permissions to call nip44_encrypt and to call sign_event with kind:4.
 Optional parameter for sign_event is the kind number, parameters for other methods are to be defined later.
+Same permission format may be used for perms field of metadata in nostrconnect:// string.

 Response Events kind:24133